-Topics Discussed with Shareholders Key Points Company Performance Significant continuing progress made on our strategic growth initiatives and the transformation of our brand, including as a result of the accelerated investment in fiscal 2018 in key initiatives such as digital and omni-channel capabilities.
+Topics Discussed with Shareholders Key Points Company Performance Significant continuing progress made on our strategic growth initiatives and the transformation of our brand, including as a result of the accelerated investment in fiscal 2018 in key initiatives such as digital and omnichannel capabilities.
 Financial and operational performance during fiscal 2018, driven by an exceptional management team assembled and led by our CEO.
-We have a long history of being responsive to shareholder feedback and a number of changes have been made over the years to our executive compensation program (and corporate governance practices) based on input from our shareholders.
+Executive Compensation We have a long history of being responsive to shareholder feedback and a number of changes have been made over the years to our executive compensation program (and corporate governance practices) based on input from our shareholders.
 A recent example is the addition in fiscal 2018 of relative adjusted ROIC as a modifier for performance-based LTIP awards.
 The addition of a relative metric comparing our performance to that of our Peer Group was based on shareholder feedback received in fiscal 2017.
-Executive Compensation The selection of adjusted ROIC as the relative metric was also based on feedback from shareholders that ROIC is a preferred metric, particularly given the significant investments we are making in our strategic growth initiatives.
+The selection of adjusted ROIC as the relative metric, particularly given the significant investments we are making in our strategic growth initiatives.
 Performance metrics used for annual and long-term awards are both key drivers of value in our industry and metrics that measure the progress we are making on our strategic growth initiatives.
 Performance goals are set each year through a rigorous target setting process.
-Annual Board and director self-assessments and skill set mapping against Company strategy.
-Corporate Governance Board composition, diversity, refreshment and succession planning. · Board oversight of business strategy and risk management.
+Corporate Governance Annual Board and director self-assessments and skill set mapping against Company strategy.
+Board composition, diversity, refreshment and succession planning.
+Board oversight of business strategy and risk management.

-Topics Discussed with Shareholders Key Points · We are committed to corporate and social responsibility. • We have made a substantial investment in sustainability activities in our global supply chain, with a focus on improving factory workers' well-being through: Monitoring compliance with local law and industry best practices in areas such as working conditions, safety, pay, overtime and benefits, and freedom of association.
-ESG Matters The sponsorship of health, gender relations and life skills training and education provided by expert third-parties.
-Environmental stewardship activities leveraging market power with other brands. · Importance of Board oversight of cybersecurity and privacy issues.
-Gender diversity on our Board (44% of our director nominees are women), in our management (45% of directors and above are women) and throughout our Company (88% of employees are women). · See "Enterprise and Sustainability Risk" on page 16.
+Fopics Discussed with Shareholders Key Points ESG Matters We are committed to corporate and social responsibility.
+We have made a substantial investment in sustainability activities in our global supply chain, with a focus on improving factory workers' well-being through: Monitoring compliance with local law and industry best practices in areas such as working conditions, safety, pay, overtime and benefits, and freedom of association.
+The sponsorship of health, gender relations and life skills training and education provided by expert third-parties.
+Environmental stewardship activities leveraging market power with other brands.
+Importance of Board oversight of cybersecurity and privacy issues.
+Gender diversity on our Board (44% of our director nominees are women), in our management (45% of directors and above are women) and throughout our Company (88% of employees are women).
+See "Enterprise and Sustainability Risk" on page 16.